Alan Arakawa: 2010 mayoral election

 On June 18, 2010, Arakawa filed to run for the Mayor of Maui County.
 He placed second in the mayoral primary election on September 18, 2010.
 Incumbent mayor Charmaine Tavares narrowly won the primary election with 7,307 votes, or 25.4% of the total.
 She defeated Arakawa by just 268 votes.
 Arakawa earned 7,039 votes, or 24.4% of the vote.
 Arakawa won 23 of Maui's 39 election precincts, mostly in South and West Maui, while Tavares won 11 precincts in Central Maui.

 Both Tavares and Arakawa qualified for the 2010 mayoral general election on November 2, 2010.
 The race was a rematch of the 2006 mayoral election, in which incumbent mayor Arakawa was defeated by Tavares.
 In the final vote tally, Arakawa defeated Tavares with nearly 59% of the vote to her 41%.

 2014 mayoral election

 In the general election on November 4, 2014, Arakawa won reelection with 25,435 votes (55.3%) over Tam Paltin.

 2018 election

 In May 2017, Arakawa announced he would run for lieutenant governor of Hawaii.
 But in November 2017, he changed course and said he would instead run for his former seat on the Maui County Council representing Kahului.

 In the August 11 primary, Arakawa received 11,790 votes, second to community organizer Natalie "Tasha" Kama's 12,712 votes.
 Arakawa lost to Kama in the November 6 general election by nearly 11,000 votes.

 Personal life

-Arakawa is married to Ann Arakawa, assistant professor of mathematics at the University of Hawaii Maui College.
+Arakawa is married to Ann Arakawa, assistant professor of mathematics at the University of Hawaiʻi Maui College.
 They have two daughters, Jan and Jodi.